sameerd/DiffusionTensorImaging/README.md

 ![Loss function](./loss_function.png)

-If the model isn't convering you can try reducing the time step `dt` or increase the number of iterations.
+If the model isn't converging you can try reducing the time step `dt` or increase the number of iterations.
 Once you are sure about convergence, you can use the the code's convenience functions to return the `free water map`, the free water corrected `mean diffusivity`, and the free water corrected